Info for

 OR

-• College or university English or communications with a final minimum grade of 60%
+• Grade 12 U English with a final minimum grade of 60%

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.